Skip to content

 • A trapped object

-Once your vet has determined that Fido is suffering from an ear infection caused by yeast, she might conduct tests to check for other health problems.
+Once your vet has determined that Fido is suffering from an ear infection caused by yeast, they might conduct tests to check for other health problems.
 First, though, it’s important to treat the yeast infection.
 A yeast infection can be painful and can lead to deafness.

 A dog's outer ear extends from the outside of the earlobe to the ear drum.
 An infection in this part of the ear is called otitis externa.
 An infection in the middle ear -- otitis media - typically develops in association with an outer ear infection.
 Then once the middle ear is infected, the infection can spread to the inner ear, where it will affect the dog's sense of balance and position.
 An inner ear infection can also cause deafness.
 Catching and treating an infection early, while it's still in the outer ear, will help prevent more serious middle and inner ear infections.

 Yeast infections can also show up elsewhere on your dog’s skin.
-When one does, it causes the skin to become scabby, reddened, or crusty.
+When one does, it causes the skin to become scabby, reddened, or crusty. with a foul odor.

 • Brown, yellow, or bloody discharge